A New Kind of Army

 Raucous guitar riffs and anthemic choruses collide with pointed political commentary in a punk rock rallying cry.

-- short, energetic bursts dynamic emotional journeys political engagement and reflection
+- political engagement and reflection

 - Released on May 25, 1999, 'A New Kind of Army' was Anti-Flag's third studio album, following the critically acclaimed 'Die for the Government'.
 At this point, the band was solidifying their stance within the punk scene as a politically charged collective, expanding their audience while maintaining an underground ethos.
 This album marked a significant moment in their evolution towards more prominent political themes in their music.